H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 American Battle Monuments Commission

-The Commission is the main agency tasked with creating and running the program, and for each of the first five fiscal years after enactment it must seek a one-year, $500,000 contract with a nonprofit organization.
+The Commission carries the workload: standing up the program, and for each of the first five fiscal years after enactment, seeking a one-year, $500,000 contract with a qualified nonprofit and overseeing the identification and outreach work.

 Visitors to overseas U.S. military cemeteries